apache/activemq-website/src/components/classic/documentation/message-redelivery-and-dlq-handling.md

 ```
 The familiar [Redelivery Policy](redelivery-policy) has been extended to take a matching destination. `fallbackToDeadLetter`controls the action when there is no matching redeliver policy for a destination.
 Defaults to `true` so regular DLQ processing ensues. `sendToDlqIfMaxRetriesExceeded` controls the action when the retry limit is exceeded.
 Defaults to true so regular DLQ processing ensues.
 When `false`, the message is dropped.

-> ActiveMQ Classic's `schedulerSupport` must be enabled for this feature to work.
+> ActiveMQ's `schedulerSupport` must be enabled for this feature to work.